qvkap/myFS/README.md

 ## Overview

-SPERMAFS is a userspace filesystem implemented via FUSE with:
+myFS is a userspace filesystem implemented via FUSE with:

 - **B+Tree directory indexing** — fast lookups in large directories (order 128)
 - **Copy-on-Write** — per-block clone-on-write for snapshots